laurarnichols/defectCrossSections/Export/VASP/FromVASPSrc/doc/README.md

 ```

 I believe that the only files this calculation needs from the VASP calculation are `INCAR`, `KPOINTS`, `POSCAR`, `POTCAR`, `WAVECAR`, and `CHGCAR`.

+For compiling the code, make a copy of the VASP 5 source directory and update the path in the main `Makefile`.
+Go to that copy and run `make std`, then compile the `Export_FromVASPSrc` code.
+The local `Makefile` will copy over the customized files to the VASP-source copy and compile.